Dreezyagu/EC_predictor/README.md

 For this project, consumption is calculated at 5-minute intervals.

 # Preprocessing Steps
-✔ Merged multiple CSV files into a single dataset \n
+✔ Merged multiple CSV files into a single dataset
-✔ Converted timestamps from .NET ticks to datetime \n ✔ Resampled data at 5-minute intervals \n
+✔ Converted timestamps from .NET ticks to datetime
+✔ Resampled data at 5-minute intervals
-✔ Handled missing values and selected relevant features \n ✔ Scaled numerical features using StandardScaler \n
+✔ Handled missing values and selected relevant feature ✔ Scaled numerical features using StandardScaler

 # Models Used
 The following regression models were trained and compared: